weikailin/cs3120-toc/0-syllabus.md

   observance and consider family obligations, personal crises, and extraordinary opportunities to all be potentially valid reasons for accomodations.
-Students who wish to request accommodations should submit their request to Prof. Mahmoody or Prof. Evans as far in advance as possible.
+Students who wish to request accommodations should submit their request to the instructor as far in advance as possible.

 If you have questions or concerns about the University policy on